Updated: Jan 30

 That fact is incredible.

 We've been told that the point of vaccination is to create herd immunity, that the point of herd immunity is to protect vulnerable populations.
 In contrast, mass vaccination against measles has done the opposite.
 Vaccination has shifted the illness trend, making the vulnerable populations more susceptible today than they were before the vaccine was used.
-Presently, measles outbreaks are still small and infrequent, but based upon waning antibody levels and unresponsive booster shots, it's likely that outbreaks in coming years are going to grow in size, frequency and severity.
+Presently, measles outbreaks are still small and infrequent, but based upon waning antibody levels and booster shots which do not offer long term lasting antibodies, it's likely that outbreaks in coming years are going to grow in size, frequency and severity.

 When you read the information provided by media and by these various pro-vaccine sources, you come to realize that present theories, statements, projections forecasted, and current statistics gathered, all contradict past messaging.